Tipser/slate/docs-v3/elements/source/includes/_components.md

 Renders a collection of product tiles based on [collectionId](#getting-tipser-ids) prop.

-If the collection has many elements and you want to display them in just one row to conserve space, you may add `carousel` prop.
+For large collections you may want to display them as carousels, by adding a `carousel` prop.
 You can also use `imgSize` prop to control the size of displayed product tiles.

 _example:_